 Get a Grip on The Gherkin Syntax

-Consider learning to speak Gherkin fluently in order to guarantee the success of your collect requirements process.
+Consider learning to speak Gherkin fluently in order to guarantee the success of your requirement collecting process.

 The main benefit that you'll be “reaping” is a record of utterly explicit requirements.
 And it's the Gherkin syntax that constrains them to be so.